-Frequency: Adjacent loops connected to different detectors may crosstalk and require changing the operating frequency of one of the loop circuits.
+Frequency: The Model T-210 detector sequentially activates each channel's loop circuit; so crosstalk between adjacent loops connected to different channels of the same detector is normally not a concern.
+Adjacent loops connected to different detectors may crosstalk.
+This may require changing the operating frequency of one of the loop circuits.
 If crosstalk is a problem, select another loop frequency for stable operation.
-The Model T-110 has four frequency selections that allow altering the resonant frequency of the loop circuit.
+Each channel of the Model T-210 has four frequency selections that allow altering the resonant frequency of the loop circuit.
 The four frequency selections are controlled with two switches marked 1 and 2 on the DIP switch module.
 The values (1 and 2) to the left of the DIP switch are assigned to the switch when the switch is ON.
 If the switch is OFF, the switch has a value of zero (0).
 By adding the switch ON and OFF values, the two switches can combine for values from 0 to 3 that indicate one of the four frequency selections.
 Use the following table as a reference for the switch selections and frequency settings.
 The factory default setting of these switches is switch 1 OFF and switch 2 OFF (HI).

-NOTE: After changing the frequency switch setting, it is necessary to reset the detector by momentarily changing one of the other switch positions or by pressing the front panel mounted reset button..
+NOTE: After changing the frequency switch setting, it is necessary to reset the channel by momentarily changing one of the other switch positions.